| |

 This is the standard RS485 wiring method.

-How it works: One main cable runs from the master to the farthest device.
+How to Daisy Chain RS485: One main cable runs from the master to the farthest device.
 Every other device connects to this main line with a short stub (as short as possible).

 Pros: